dirtyhenry/BSGUtilities/Example/BSGUtilities/sample.md

 (mt home)/plugins/Markdown.pl

 2. Once installed, Markdown will appear as an option in Movable Type's Text Formatting pop-up menu.
-This is selectable on a per-post basis:
+This is selectable on a per-post basis.

-![Screenshot of Movable Type 'Text Formatting' Menu][tfmenu]

 Markdown translates your posts to HTML when you publish; the posts themselves are stored in your MT database in Markdown format.